Angioedema

 - IH-AAE: most common form of AE

-- When compared to whites, the incidence of AE related to ACEI use are as high as 4 times that of whites.
-Note: Race is now recognized as a social, not biologic, construct and decisions about initiation of ACEI should not be influenced by self identified race.
+- The incidence of AE related to ACEI use in black individuals is as high as four times that of whites.
+Note: Race is now recognized as a social, not biological, construct and decisions about initiation of ACEI should not be influenced by self-identified race.

 - HAE